 Counselling and support

 There are several places to go to for support if this happens.
-Some couples find talking to a counsellor helpful and there are organisations that specialise in working with couples, such as Relate, and the Tavistock Centre for Couple Relationships (TCCR) in London.
-The TCCR is currently piloting a talking therapy specifically designed to help couples where one of the couple has dementia.
+Some couples find talking to a counsellor helpful and there are organisations that specialise in working with couples, such as Relate (nationwide), and Tavistock Relationships (in London).
+The TR has recently piloted a talking therapy specifically designed to help couples where one of the couple has dementia.
 It can be helpful to have a third person to listen to both points of view and help balance things a bit more.
 However there will be situations where the person with dementia may not be able to understand or take part in counselling.
 In this case sometimes the carer partner may still find it helpful to talk to a professional about how they are feeling.

 Talking things through